Tom Morello: The Atlas Underground Fire (2021)

-On Sept 21, 2021 Tom released a new song called ‘Let’s Get The Party Started’ featuring members of Bring Me The Horizon.
-He followed this with the October 15, 2021 release of his second solo album, The Atlas Underground Fire.
-Like his first album, this included a diverse array of collaborations, with Bruce Springsteen, Eddie Vedder, Bring Me The Horizon, Phantogram, Chris Stapleton, grandson, Mike Posner, Damian Marley, phem, Protohype, Dennis Lyxzén of Refused, and Sama' Abdulhadi.
+On September 21, 2021, Morello released a new song called "Let's Get The Party Started" featuring members of Bring Me the Horizon.
+He followed this with the October 15, 2021, release of his second solo album, The Atlas Underground Fire.

 Other side projects (1992–present)

-In 1992, Morello collaborated with American rap group Run-DMC on the song "Big Willie", which later appeared on their 1993 album, Down with the King.
-Morello and RATM bandmate Brad Wilk joined with Maynard James Keenan of Tool and Billy Gould of Faith No More to record the song "Calling Dr. Love" for the 1994 Kiss tribute album Kiss My Ass.
+In 1992, Morello collaborated with hip-hop group Run-DMC on the song "Big Willie", which later appeared on their 1993 album, Down with the King.
+Morello and Rage Against the Machine bandmate Brad Wilk joined with Maynard James Keenan of Tool and Billy Gould of Faith No More to record the song "Calling Dr. Love" for the 1994 Kiss tribute album Kiss My Ass: Classic Kiss Regrooved.
 The lineup was billed as Shandi's Addiction.
 Morello played lead guitar and produced on three tracks of Primus' 1999 studio album Antipop.
 Morello played the guitar on The Faculty soundtrack, featured with Class of '99 for their cover of Pink Floyd's "Another Brick in the Wall (pt.
 2)".
-Morello recorded guitars along with country legend Johnny Cash during his late career with American Recordings, which was released on Unearthed.
-Morello was the executive producer of Anti-Flag's 2003 studio album "The Terror State".
+Morello recorded guitars along with Johnny Cash during his late career with American Recordings, which was released on Unearthed.
+Morello was the executive producer of Anti-Flag's 2003 studio album The Terror State.
 Morello played a short solo on the Benny Mason band song "Exodus IV".

-As the Nightwatchman, Morello has often performed alongside Boots Riley, frontman of the Coup; also, he produced and performed on a track for the Coup's 2006 release Pick a Bigger Weapon.
-In July 2006, it was reported that Morello and Riley were to collaborate on a project called Street Sweepers (see section above).
-Morello appears in Guitar Hero III: Legends of Rock as a "guitar boss" (the first of 3 in the career mode of the game) in a night club.
+As the Nightwatchman, Morello has often performed alongside Boots Riley, frontman of the Coup; he produced and performed on a track for the Coup's 2006 release Pick a Bigger Weapon.
+In July 2006, it was reported that Morello and Riley were to collaborate on a project called Street Sweepers.
+Morello appears in Guitar Hero III: Legends of Rock as a "guitar boss" (the first of three in the career mode of the game) in a night club.
 Beating him in a one-on-one battle (playing an original composition he recorded for the game) will unlock him as a playable character and will result in the player and Morello playing the master track of "Bulls on Parade" as an encore immediately following the battle.
 Morello's original composition features many of his trademark guitar effects like those heard in songs such as Audioslave's "Cochise" and "Doesn't Remind Me" and Rage Against the Machine's "Bulls on Parade" and "Sleep Now in the Fire".